 Most of the time, the family is not prepared for a long-term health care event placing the family into crisis.
 As they are unprepared for their role, they report it puts additional strain on their lives:

-- 70 percent of caregivers purchased everyday items for their loved ones
+70% of caregivers purchased everyday items for their loved ones

-- 61 percent of families helped to cover the cost of professional home care
+61% of families helped to cover the cost of professional home care

-- 48 percent of caregivers reported a reduction in their quality of life because of the added expense of paying for care.
+48% of caregivers reported a reduction in their quality of life because of the added expense of paying for care.

 Many people don't think about the consequences of their role of being a caregiver places on their families.

-- 29 percent said their relationship with their children was negatively affected.
+29% said their relationship with their children was negatively affected.

 Caregivers Face Their Own Health Challenges

-Caregivers are getting younger and younger, with 58% of caregivers today being age 25 to 54.
+Caregivers are getting younger and younger, with 58% of caregivers today being aged 25 to 54.
 The average age of a person needing long-term health care has dropped from age 75 to age 62.
 Advances in medical science make it more difficult to die from a health event or accident—however, the need for long-term care increases.

 LTC Insurance Eases Family Burden

-"In fact, 50 percent of respondents said if they could do anything differently, it would be to do a better job of planning.
+In fact, 50 percent of respondents said if they could do anything differently, it would be to do a better job of planning.
 Our hope is that this study will encourage families to sit down and have that talk well before caregiving becomes a crisis.

-The Denial Factor -
+The Denial Factor

 The study also highlights several factors contributing to respondents' reluctance to plan early.
 Two of the biggest factors cited were "not wanting to admit care was needed" and "not wanting to talk about the issue" (cited by 30% and 25%, respectively).

-"It's not easy to admit when there is an issue, especially when it comes to matters of declining health, and it's not always easy broaching the topic of Long-Term Care with the people you love."
+It's not easy to admit when there is an issue, especially when it comes to matters of declining health, and it's not always easy broaching the topic of Long-Term Care with the people you love.

 About the Author